 The total market surveillance coverage by the Agency is only a fraction of all EU wholesale energy products reported to the Agency.
 The key reasons for this level of coverage are the following: First, the Agency's main surveillance tool is underdeveloped.
-Therefore, certain data reported to the Agency cannot be efficiently and effectively screened.
+Therefore, certain assessment.

+2 In the course of 2019 the Agency began to enhance its surveillance methodology to address the increasing number of triggered alerts, which need to be assessed by surveillance experts.
+The increase in alerts is due to the increase in data points while the number of surveillance experts remain unchanged.
+With the enhanced methodology, the Agency aims to explore how to further automate the processing of triggered alerts to e.g. reduce the need for specifically manual data reported to the Agency cannot be efficiently and effectively screened.
 In order to further develop the tool it is specifically required to design, programme and test additional predefined alerts.
 Second, with the current level of available resources for market surveillance, it cannot be guaranteed that on a monthly basis all triggered alerts will be assessed and subsequently shared with NRAs for their investigation and enforcement follow-up.